pkmnfrk/pkwiki/README.md

 npx pkwiki <input folder> <output folder>
 ```

+It also supports a `--watch` parameter, which will cause it to monitor `<output folder>`
+for changes and automatically recompile.

 Either way, the `<input folder>` should contain the following things:
 * `_template.html` to define your basic layout.
 Refer to below for the required format.
 * Any other `_<something>.html` include files.
 Refer to below for the required format.